MaineKuehn/usim/docs/source/api/usim.rst

     in the hosting :term:`activity` or a child.

 :py:func:`usim.until`
-    A :py:class:`~usim.Scope` that is also forcefully closed when a specific notification triggers.
+    A :py:class:`~usim.Scope` that is forcefully closed
+    if a specific notification triggers.

 Each child :term:`activity` is represented by a :py:class:`~usim.typing.Task`.
-These can be inspected for their current status, and various exceptions are unique to them.
+Tasks can be inspected for their current status, and various exceptions only occur when interacting with tasks.

 :py:class:`usim.TaskState`
     Enum describing the possible :py:meth:`~usim.typing.Task.status`